Rebilly/rebilly-js-sdk/docs/reference/rebilly-experimental-api.md

 | Name | Type | Attribute | Description |
 | - | - | - | - |
 | consumerId | string | optional | A string used to identify your application in the API logs. |

+## Resources
+Resources are accessible at the root of the API client and represent a domain for specific API endpoints.
+Methods within each domain are semantically named and expect a single argument as an object literal with different keys.

+!!! tip "Promises"
+    All resource methods return chainable Promises.